purplehazech/puppet-syslogng/README.md

 ### Integrating this module with other puppet modules

-Let's say you just puppetized you latest and greatest software and would like some nice logpaths for your thing to the syslogng puppet module.
+Let's say you just puppetized your latest and greatest software and would like to add some nice logpaths for your thing to the syslogng puppet module.

-The right file to do this in is README.md, just mention that your module is supported by the syslogng puppet module.
+The right file to do this is README.md, just mention that your module is supported by the syslogng puppet module.
 This keeps the logging and your modules concerns uncoupled and lets the end user decide on a logging solution.
 Great puppet solutions should be able to integrate with this on the node level.